prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>EmptyDirVolumeSource to be used by the Prometheus StatefulSets.
+<p>EmptyDirVolumeSource to be used by the StatefulSet.
 If specified, used in place of any volumeClaimTemplate.
 More
 info: <a href="https://kubernetes.io/docs/concepts/storage/volumes/#emptydir">https://kubernetes.io/docs/concepts/storage/volumes/#emptydir</a></p>
 </td>
 </tr>